 - Website: http://kantei.go.jp

-Aside from being the video game capital of the world, Japan’s economy is ranked as the third-largest as of 2016.Since the end of World War II, Japan has been on a rampage, experiencing rapid economic growth, despite the fact that the country is mountainous and volcanic.
+Aside from being the video game capital of the world, Japan’s economy is ranked as the third-largest in the world.Since the end of World War II, Japan has been on a rampage, experiencing rapid economic growth, despite the fact that the country is mountainous and volcanic.

 Because of the laws of nature, this limits the growth of natural resources in Japan.

-In order to make up for this lack of resources, the Japanese economy has become very export-dependent, with exports amounting to more than $697 billion in 2013!
+In order to make up for this lack of resources, the Japanese economy has become very export-dependent, with exports amounting to more than $694billion in 2017!

-Not only does it make up 14% of the country’s output, it’s also the sixth largest in the world!
+Not only does it make up 14% of the country’s output, but it’s also the sixth-largest in the world!